How to Insert Dates in Excel Automatically (4 Simple Tricks)

 Insert Multiple Dates Automatically in Excel

 • If you want to insert dates by changing the months only, click on Fill Months.
-It will change the months one by one keeping the day fixed.
+It will change the months one by one, keeping the day fixed.

 Insert Multiple Dates Automatically in Excel

-• You can even fill the cells by changing the years only, keeping the day and the month fixed.
+• You can fill the cells by changing the years only, keeping the day and the month fixed.
 Click on Fill Years.

 Insert Multiple Dates Automatically in Excel